owembii/owembii/README.md

-- 👋 Hi, I’m @owembii
+- 👋 Hi, I’m @Cedrick Clloyd Paglinawan
-- 👀 I’m interested in doing html stuff, practicing skills for future use.
+- 👀 I’m interested in doing frontend developing, practicing my backend programming skills for future use.
-- 🌱 I’m currently learning html, c++ and java
+- 🌱 I’m currently learning java, reactjs and javascript
-- 💞️ I’m looking to collaborate on something easy to code or stuff.
+- 💞️ I’m looking to collaborate on something easy to code so I could practice and hone my skills why doing so.

 <!---